A universal median quasi-Monte Carlo integration: Median QMC integration

 \subsection{Universality}

-As the main results of this paper, we show a universality of our median QMC integration.
+In order to demonstrate the universality of our median QMC integration, we prove upper bounds on the expected worst-case error (in the sense of \eqref{eq:markov} or \eqref{eq:epsilon}) in function spaces with different smoothness classes, which constitutes the main contribution of this paper.
 We consider three weighted function spaces with different smoothness classes as our target Banach space.
 By following the seminal work by Sloan and Wo\'{z}niakowski \cite{SW98}, we model the relative importance of a subset of variables $\bsx_u=(x_j)_{j\in u}$ by introducing a set of weight parameters $\bsgamma=(\gamma_u)_{u\subseteq 1{:}s}$ with $\gamma_u\in [0,1]$ for the first two spaces with finite smoothness.
-For the third one, we follow \cite{Su17,DGSY17} and introduce a one-dimensional sequence $u_1\geq u_2\geq \dots >0$ to define a weighted space of infinitely many times differentiable functions.
+For the third one, we follow \cite{Su17,DGSY17} and introduce a sequence $u_1\geq u_2\geq \dots >0$ to define a weighted space of infinitely many times differentiable functions.
+For each function space, we derive the possible values of the quantity $\epsilon$ for a given $\delta\in (0,1),$ and then derive sufficient conditions on the weights for the obtained values to be bounded independently of the dimension.
+At the end of each sub-subsection, we include brief comments for comparison on what is known in the literature.